2sic/app-tutorial-razor/readme.md

 > This is a [2sxc](https://2sxc.org) App for [DNN ☢️](https://www.dnnsoftware.com/) and [Oqtane 💧](https://www.oqtane.org/)

-This is a tutorial for using Razor in DNN, and also helps you leverage additional APIs like

-* DNN
-* 2sxc
-* Connect.Koi
-* Razor Blade
-* Image Resizer
+It contains around 500 snippets of code, which is executed when you look at it.
+This guarantees that the code actually works.

-You'll find a live, running copy of this tutorial on [2sxc.org/dnn-tutorials/razor](https://2sxc.org/dnn-tutorials/en/razor).
+You'll find a live, running copy of this tutorial on <https://go.2sxc.org/tut>.

 You can also download the latest copy of this App directly from the [releases](./releases) and install it in a DNN with 2sxc, to play around with the code yourself.